-Credit hours: 3.00 Contact hours per week: 3-0-0 Directed readings on assigned topics.
+Directed readings on assigned topics.
 Attendance at Visiting Artists Series.
-Prerequisite(s): Admission to the M.F.A. program with a major in Art
+Prerequisite(s): Admission to the M.F.A.

-Topics in Art
+ART 5850 Topics in Art

-Credit hours: 3.00 Contact hours per week: 3-0-0 Topics in art not covered by regular courses may be offered under this designation, depending on student interest and availability of faculty and expertise.
+Topics in art not covered by regular courses may be offered under this designation, depending on student interest and availability of faculty and expertise.

 Prerequisite(s): Admission to the M.F.A. program with a major in Art